-Communication is often the focus of AAC learning and parents and professionals tend to overlook the need to develop literacy skills in AAC users.
+Communication is often the focus of AAC learning and parents and professionals tend to overlook the need to develop literacy skills in communicators.
 This may be due to several reasons.
-Some may surmise that learning to read and write is not for learners with cognitive challenges while others may feel at a loss about how to support the literacy acquisition of AAC users.
-However, research suggests that with focussed intervention strategies, AAC users can be supported to gain functional literacy skills.
+Some may surmise that learning to read and write is not for learners with cognitive challenges while others may feel at a loss about how to support their literacy acquisition.
+However, research suggests that with focussed intervention strategies, communicators can be supported to gain functional literacy skills.

 Why Literacy is Important for AAC Users

 The answer is pretty straightforward.
-If we want AAC users to lead fulfilling lives and actively participate in society like their peers do, we must equip them with literacy skills.
+If we want communicators to lead fulfilling lives and actively participate in society like their peers do, we must equip them with literacy skills.
 Learning to read and write helps communicators foster relationships and build social connections.
-In addition to facilitating employment opportunities, literacy also enables AAC users to be more independent thus boosting their self-esteem.
+In addition to facilitating employment opportunities, literacy also enables them to be more independent thus boosting their self-esteem.

-Here are a few simple activities that can help in developing literacy of AAC users
+Here are a few simple activities that can help in developing literacy –

 Spin the Wheel Games